 Population Growth Although substantially slowing from previous growth rates, the population of sub-Saharan Africa is still growing very rapidly.
-Population is projected to grow by 2 percent annually from 2003 to 2015, compared to .3 percent in the industrially advanced economies.
+Population is projected to grow by 2.4 percent annually from 2008 to 2015, compared to 0.5 percent in the industrially advanced economies.
 When crops are abundant, the sub-Saharan nations are able to feed their growing population.
 But when war or drought hits, hunger and malnutrition quickly follow.

 Ecological Degradation Population growth has also contributed to the ecological degradation of Africa.
 With population pressures and the increasing need for food, marginal land has been deforested and put into crop production.
 In many cases trees that have served as a barrier to the encroachment of the desert have been cut down for fuel, allowing the fragile topsoil to be blown away by desert winds.
-The scarcity of wood that has accompanied deforestation has forced the use of animal dung for fuel, thereby denying its traditional use as fertilizer.
+The scarcity of wood that has accompanied deforestation in some cases has resulted in the use of animal dung for fuel, thereby denying its traditional use as fertilizer.